pithun/Stock-Sentiment-Analysis-with-Apache-Airflow-and-Google-Gemini/README.md

       smtp_mail_from = user@gmail.com
       ```
 ## General
 13. Turn on the DAG in airflow and receive amazing news insights directly in your mail box.
-(Add image below)